 The City has, however, decided to prosecute this latest ticket.
-A three-day trial is scheduled for April 1-3, 2020 in Edmonton Provincial Court.
+A two-day trial is scheduled for October 20 to 21, 2020 in Edmonton Provincial Court.
 The Justice Centre is representing Dale pro bono and will argue that the issuance of the ticket is a violation of freedom of expression, and that Dale is not guilty because he was peacefully expressing himself in a manner and place that is protected by the Constitution.
 The Justice Centre will argue that using noise bylaws to stifle and silence lawful speech in public is an abuse of government power which harms the sacrosanct right of free speech.

 The Provincial Court of Alberta agreed and acquitted Mr. Malayko, finding him not guilty of the charge.
 On Tuesday, October 20, 2020 the Provincial Court ruled that Mr. Malayko’s street preaching is not in fact “a noise that disturbs the peace of another” and threw out the ticket.